-- 4.4 SEPA consider the proposals as falling within essential infrastructure as per their flood risk and land use vulnerability guidance and therefore had no bespoke comments to make.
-Response: Noted.

-- 4.5 Scottish Water no objections to the proposal.
-Response: Noted.

-- 4.6 The following consultees had no comments to make on the proposals:-
+- 4.7.
+The following consultees had no comments to make on the proposals:-

 - West of Scotland Archaeology Service

-- Rutherglen Community Council
+- ♦ Rutherglen Community Council

 - Scottish Power Energy Networks

-- Clyde Gateway

-5 Representation(s)
+5. Representation(s)

-5.1 Statutory neighbour notification was undertaken and the proposal advertised in the local press for non-notification of neighbours.
-Following this publicity, 8 letters of objection were received from 7 separate third parties with the following concerns:- a) Proximity of proposals to residential properties
+5.1.
+Statutory neighbour notification was undertaken and the proposal advertised in the local press for non-notification of neighbours.
+Following this publicity 8 letters of objection were received from 7 separate third parties with the following concerns:- a) Proximity of proposals to residential properties

-Response: The nearest residential properties are 150m from the site boundary and are separated from the site, either by the River Clyde or public roads.
-The site is on land that is designated for Employment purposes in SLLDP2 and it is also subject to an extant permission in principle for retail, restaurants, hot food takeaways and leisure which are all uses that also have a similar level of potential impact in relation to the existing amenity of the area.
+Response: The nearest semi-permanent residential properties are 75m from the site boundary and the nearest permanent residential properties are 150m from the site boundary and are separated from the site, by the River Clyde, existing commercial development, or public roads.

+The site is on land that was previously used for industrial purposes and it is also subject to an extant permission in principle for retail, restaurants, hot food takeaways and leisure which are all uses that also have a similar level of potential impact in relation to the existing amenity of the area.
 Environmental Services are content that the proposals would meet required noise limits.
 It is considered that the proposals location in relation to residential properties is acceptable and would not impact upon the amenity of the area.